The Three Most Important Business Lessons I Ever Learned.

 Helping people lower their soft-costs is the third most important business lesson I ever learned.
 True story, soft-cost savings is so valuable, one of our clients in the Northeast switched from their vendor of 20 years that was literally right across the street from them, to using us all the way down in Florida!

-Today, I’m really happy to be back in landscaping and I’m on a mission to bring “soft-costs” savings and the best customer service in the business to my clients, or as I call them, “the bosses.”
+Today, I’m really happy to be back in wholesale nursery business and I’m on a mission to bring “soft-costs” savings and the best customer service in the business to my clients, or as I call them, “the bosses.”

 And I’m forever grateful to my wife’s grandparents for that wedding gift of $1,000!